Certification, Graduate & Professional Credits

 Certification in Multisensory Structured Language Education

-Windward Teacher Training Institute (WTTI) is accredited for its Teaching and Instructor of Teaching levels by The International Multisensory Structured Language Education Council (IMSLEC®).
+The Windward Institute is accredited for its Teaching and Instructor of Teaching levels by The International Multisensory Structured Language Education Council (IMSLEC®).
 Since 1995, IMSLEC has accredited quality training courses and has advocated for high professional standards in the preparation of multisensory-structured language education specialists, clinicians, and teachers.
 There are 96 accredited training courses located throughout the United States.
-Windward's accreditation enables WTTI to offer national certification in Multisensory Structured Language Education to teachers at The Windward School as well as at other schools.
-The training program offers extensive coursework and supervision leading to professional certification.
+Windward's accreditation enables WI to offer national certification in Multisensory Structured Language Education to teachers at The Windward School as well as at other schools.
+The professional development program offers extensive coursework and supervision leading to professional certification.

 IDA Recognizes IMSLEC-Accredited Training for Meeting Teacher Training Standards